IanWhitney/kafka_brownbag/README.md

 "2411242":{"first": null, "last": null}
 ```

-But if we try to send a message that violates the schema, it fails
+But if we try to send a message that violates the schema, it fails.

 ```
 "2411242":{"last": null}